Sam Houston National Forest: Hiking

-Little Lake Creek Wilderness - The 3855 acre Little Lake Creek Wilderness is on the western edge of the pineywoods of East Texas about five miles (8 km) north of the City of Montgomery.
+Little Lake Creek Wilderness - The 3855 acre Little Lake Creek Wilderness is on the western edge of the piney woods of East Texas about five miles (8 km) north of the City of Montgomery.
 It was designated wilderness in 1984 under the Texas Wilderness Act.
 The area derives its name from the perennial creek of the same name that flows south through the center.
 The wilderness area is bisected by three major creek drainages: Little Lake Creek, Pole Creek, and Sand Branch.
 Those drainages create a rich ecological mosaic.
-Loblolly and shortleaf pines dominate ridgetops that are separated by a wide variety of hardwoods along the creek channels.
+Loblolly pines (Pinus taeda) and shortleaf pines (Pinus echinata) dominate ridgetops that are separated by a wide variety of hardwoods including American elm (Ulmus americana), American sweetgum (Liquidambar styraciflua), black tupelo (Nyssa sylvatica), eastern American black walnut (Juglans nigra), and various species of hackberries (Celtis) and oaks (Quercus) along the creek channels and bottomlands.
+Much of the hardwood bottomlands support mature old growth forests that have not been logged since the 1920s.
 The area is bounded by private land to the south, FM 149 to the east, FS 211 and an abandoned pipeline right-of-way to the west, and FS 231 to the north.

 Big Creek Scenic Area - The 1420 acre Big Creek Scenic Area was established in 1962 as a special interest area.
 Noted for its vegetative diversity and scenic qualities, the area was set aside primarily for recreational enjoyment.
 No camping is allowed in Big Creek Scenic Area.
 The Lone Star Hiking Trail goes through the scenic area offering four trail loops of various lengths for hikers to enjoy.
 Big Creek Scenic Area is approximately six miles west of Shepherd, and a parking lot is conveniently located off FS 217.